pepaaran/mlflx3/README.md

-# An implementation of GPP modelling with traditional and recursive neural networks
+# An implementation of GPP modelling with traditional and recurrent neural networks

 This repository is a refactoring of the [mlflx2](https://github.com/geco-bern/mlflx2) project.

+#### Summary:

+git push

 ## Setting up the repository